 The winter subsistence fishery has a long history; however, harvest information is available only since the 1977/78 season.
 The majority of subsistence crab harvest occurs in winter using hand lines and pots through nearshore ice.
-Average annual winter subsistence harvest is 5,281 crab (1977-2021).
+The average annual winter subsistence harvest is 5,281 crabs (1977-2021).
 Subsistence harvesters need to obtain a permit before fishing and record daily effort and catch.
-There are no size or sex specific harvest limits; however, the majority of retained catch is males of near legal size.
+There are no size or sex-specific harvest limits; however, the majority of retained catch is males of near legal size.

-Summer subsistence crab fishery harvest has been monitored since 2004 with an average harvest of 1,145 crab (2004-2020).
+Summer subsistence crab fishery harvest has been monitored since 2004 with an average harvest of 1,145 crabs (2004-2020).
 The summer subsistence fishery was not included in the assessment model.

-Harvest of both winter commercial and subsistence fisheries is also influenced by availability of stable ice conditions.
-Small harvests can occur due to poor ice condition, regardless of crab abundance.
+Harvest of both winter commercial and subsistence fisheries is influenced by the availability of stable ice conditions.
+Small harvests can occur due to poor ice conditions, regardless of crab abundance.